certuna/Applescripts-for-Music/README.md

-# Certuna's Applescripts for Music
+# certuna's Applescripts for Music

 # Script 1: Automatic retrieval of Year and/or Genres from Discogs